-Ring in the New Year by supporting the nonprofit mission of The Elizabeth Hospice as a Patient Care Volunteer.
-Sign up for our next two-day Patient Care Volunteer Training on Saturdays from 8:30 a.m. to 3:30 p.m. on the following dates (must attend both training days):
+Join our 39-year tradition of caring for our community as an Elizabeth Hospice as a Patient Care Volunteer.
+Sign up for our next two-day Patient Care Volunteer Training on May 22 and 23 from 8:30 a.m. to 3:30 p.m. at our CARLSBAD location.

 Call The Elizabeth Hospice Volunteer Department at 800.797.2050 or email email@example.com for more information or to sign-up for the February/March 2017 training.